Deterministic Leader Election Takes $\Theta(D + \log n)$ Bit Rounds: Introduction

 \subsubsection{Lower Bound:}

 Dinitz and Solomon~\cite{DS07} prove a lower bound (Theorem~1 below) on the leader election problem among two nodes. \begin{theorem}[\cite{DS07}] Let $M$ be an integer such that $M\geq 2$.
-Let $G$ be the graph with two nodes linked by an edge each node has a unique identifier taken from the set $Z_M=\{0,\cdots, M\}$.
-The bit round complexity of the Leader task and of the MaxF version is exactly $2\lceil \log_2((M+2)/3.5)\rceil$. \end{theorem} This theorem implies that the time complexity of an election algorithm with messages of size $O(1)$ is $\Omega(\log n)$, and thus the bit round complexity of Algorithm \STT is $\Omega(\log n)$.
+Let $G$ be the graph with two nodes linked by an edge, and suppose that each node has a unique identifier taken from the set $Z_M=\{0,\cdots, M\}$.
+The bit round complexity of the Leader task and of the MaxF version is exactly $2\lceil \log_2((M+2)/3.5)\rceil$. \end{theorem} This theorem implies that the time complexity of an election algorithm with messages of size $O(1)$ (bit round complexity) is $\Omega(\log n)$.

 On the other hand, the lower bound by Kutten et al. in~\cite{KPPRT15}, establishing that $\Omega(D)$ time is required with logarithmic size messages, obviously extends to constant size messages.
 Put together, these results imply that the bit complexity of leader election with messages of size $O(1)$ and identifiers of size $O(\log n)$ is $\Omega(D+\log n)$, which makes our algorithm bit round optimal (up to a constant factor).